github/game-off-2013/README.md

 * Day-night environmental cycle!
 * High-definition stereo audio!
 * Masterfully crafted scenes of an American household!
-* Apply your culinary expertise to impress your family!

 ## Compatibility
 * [Firefox](www.firefox.com) - Recommended browser, Gstreamer required for sound on Mac